camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 [Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your Amazon EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.

-While this guide is suitable for testing purposes, building a robust, scalable, and reproducible infrastructure is better achieved using Infrastructure as Code (IaC) tools like describes the [Terraform Guide](./terraform-setup.md), which offers more flexibility and control over the cloud environment.
+While this guide is suitable for testing purposes, building a robust, scalable, and reproducible infrastructure is better achieved using Infrastructure as Code (IaC) tools like those described in the [Terraform Guide](./terraform-setup.md), which offers more flexibility and control over your Cloud environment.

 This guide provides a user-friendly approach for setting up and managing Amazon EKS clusters.
 It covers everything from the prerequisites, such as AWS IAM role configuration, to creating a fully functional Amazon EKS cluster and a managed Aurora PostgreSQL instance.
 Ideal for those seeking a practical and efficient method to deploy Camunda 8 on AWS, this guide provides detailed instructions for setting up the necessary environment and AWS IAM configurations.